Jarvis-wang/temp/README.md

 ## Install Nodemon Globally

-In your new project folder, right-click and "Open Command Window Here as Administrator".
+In your new project folder, right-click and "Open PowerShell Here as Administrator".
 Install nodemon globally to enable live updates.

 ```DOS
 > npm install -g nodemon